-Thalassemia Screening is the process to screen for all the hemoglobinopathies, which means disorders affecting the function of hemoglobin in the blood, to find out if a person (especially a parent) is affected by Thalassemia or is a carrier of a Thalassemia gene.
-The hemoglobinopathies include Alpha, Beta, Delta Thalassemia, Hemoglobin E, Hemoglobin D, Sickle Cell Anemia, Hereditary Peresistence of Fetal Hemoglobin (HPFH).
+Thalassemia Screening is the process to screen for all the hemoglobinopathies, which means disorders affecting the function of hemoglobin in the blood, to find out if a person (especially a parent) is affected by Thalassemia or is a carrier of Thalassemia.
+The hemoglobinopathies include Alpha, Beta, Delta Thalassemia, Hemoglobin E, Hemoglobin D, Sickle Cell Anemia, Hereditary Persistence of Fetal Hemoglobin (HPFH).

 Thalassemia Carrier Screening is one of the most effective ways of ensuring that your child does not suffer from Thalassemia, a crippling lifelong blood disorder.
 In severe cases, it can also be fatal, so the screening as well as the diagnosis of this condition is required to minimize the occurrence.